 The continuous growth of ESG investing accelerated between 2013 and 2014 when studies based on ESG investments showed that good corporate sustainability performance led to stellar financial results.

-Today, ESG investing has boomed to over $20 trillion in assets under management and is still expected to rise over the decade to come.
-Even before ESG’s inception, however, Socially Responsible Investments, or SRI, has been a solid movement.
+Today, ESG investing has boomed to over $20 trillion in assets under management and is still expected to rise over the coming decade.
+However, even before ESG’s inception, Socially Responsible Investments, or SRI, has been a solid movement.

-However, unlike SRI which focuses on moral and ethical criteria with a set of negative screens like not investing in firearms, tobacco, or alcohol, ESG investing is based on the notion that ESG factors have strong financial relevance.
+However, unlike SRI, which focuses on moral and ethical criteria with negative screens, such as not investing in firearms, tobacco, or alcohol, ESG investing is based on the notion that ESG factors have strong financial relevance.

-In 2018, ESG grew even more in popularity when thousands of professionals held the job title ‘ESG Analyst’.
-Suddenly, the investment performance indicator turned into a major specialty, and ESG investing became the topic of news articles in some of the world’s leading newspapers.
+In 2018, ESG grew even more in popularity when thousands of professionals held the title ‘ESG Analyst.’
+Suddenly, the investment performance indicator became a major specialty, and ESG investing became the topic of news articles in some of the world’s leading newspapers.

 Today, established investors know that determining a corporation’s ESG information is important in understanding its strategy, purpose, and management quality.